 Nobody wants to file taxes.
 But, if you lost income because of a Pennsylvania car crash, filing an accurate tax return is important.
 You may be able to claim damages your lost income, but you will tax returns as documentation.
 If you know of any problems with your tax returns, let your attorney know as soon as possible.

-Honesty is the best policy.
+To avoid these common accident claim mistakes honesty is the best policy.
 Always tell the truth to your lawyer, your doctor and your insurance adjuster.
 If you are honest with us, we’ll do everything we can to get you the compensation you deserve.
-To learn more, call Ostroff Injury Law at 800-818-8148.
+To learn more, call Ostroff Injury Law.